caceres-lab/GeONTIpe/README.md

   - Std_ref.fa (reference genome to use, e.g., hg38)
   - t2t_ref.fa (T2T or other secondary reference genome)
   - All_snp.vcf.gz (SNPs used in the analysis)
+  - Ref.fa (reference used when cram file is used)

 ### Inputs for Using Pre-Mapped Files
 If mapped files are already available, either locally or on an FTP server, you do not need ListaTodos.txt.
 Instead, provide: